 The idea for this article was sparked by this email I received:

 I’m the new fiancé who is despised.
 I dated my fiancé in high school, and after ten years of not speaking to each other, his ex left, moved out, got a new boyfriend, and we started to hang out again.
 Again, this was AFTER she left.
-We hid our relationship from her for a few months before telling her, and she drilled my name out of the kids.
+In other words, SHE was the one who wanted the divorce.”
+We hid our relationship from her for a few months before telling her, and she drilled my name out of the children.
 Since that very day everything has gone south with the kids, her texts, hurling insults, telling my fiancé I need to die, she can’t accept me, she hopes the kids hate us both….

 I’ve even introduced myself at a birthday party and said it was nice to meet her, after her calling me a whore, trash, ugly, bitch, desperate, saying she was going to drive out to his place and punch me in the teeth.
 That was over a year ago and it is still going on.
 I even wrote an email to her explaining my willingness to communicate for a mutually respectful relationship for the children’s sake.
 No reply.